conestack/node.ext.ldap/README.rst

 There are different compile issues on different platforms.
-If you experience problems with ``python-ldap``, make sure it is available in the python environment you run buildout in, so it won't be fetched and build by buildout itself.
+If you experience problems with ``python-ldap``, make sure it is available in the python environment you run buildout in, so it won't be fetched and built by buildout itself.